'Experience the Northern Lights': A Group-tour With a Difference

 A lady in the group told me that she and her husband had done many group-tours over the years but this was the first one where she got to know everyone’s names and faces.
 I smiled and thanked her; it was one of the greatest compliments I could ever hope to receive as a tour-escort.

 Want to experience the magic of winter in Norway and Finland as part of a small group?
-Check out our website for remaining late 2020 departure.
+Check out our website for our 2022/2023 departures.